 In Missive, Shared labels called organization labels, are the perfect way to arrange your team's conversations.
-An organization label can be applied to any conversations, whether it's an email conversation, an internal chat conversation or a conversation with both emails and chat messages.
+An organization label can be applied to any conversation, whether it's an email conversation, an internal chat conversation or a conversation with both emails and chat messages.
 Make sure to read the use cases below to understand how useful they can be.

 How to create an organization label?

 Creating organization labels is simple, you can do so from your organization settings, selecting the Labels tab.
 Or you can create them when viewing a conversation, just click on the label icon at the top of the conversation, like this:

 How to open organization labels?

 To open and keep an organization label in Missive's left column you need to click on the More link then find and select your organization label.
 If you prefer to only navigate to an organization label without keeping it open in the left column, you can press the Option / Alt key while clicking on it.

 By default, applying an organization label to a conversation will not automatically make the conversation visible to more coworkers, it will just label the conversation for teammates already having access to it.
 You can change that behavior and configure an organization label to automatically give some coworkers access to the conversations in that label.

 Only admins can change who has auto access to an organization label.
 When an organization label is set with auto-access, only the people selected in the auto-access menu will see the label.

 Organization labels can be used in many creative ways to boost your team productivity, here two examples.